 Applying to Live in an Honor House

-Students who are interested in living in an Honor House for 2014-15 must complete an application and go through an interview process.
-Click here for application process.
+Students who are interested in living in an Honor House for 2015-16 must complete an application and go through an interview process.
+More details will be available during interim.